PX4/PX4-user_guide/en/sim_gazebo_gz/vehicles.md

 ### X500 Quadrotor with 1D LIDAR (Front-facing)

-This model have a LIDAR attached to the front, modelled on the [Lightware LW20/C](../sensor/sfxx_lidar.md).
+This model has a LIDAR attached to the front, modelled on the [Lightware LW20/C](../sensor/sfxx_lidar.md).

 It has a range between 0.2 and 100m.